Food & Cooking

 Northern France gastronomy

-Close to the Belgian border, Northern France was better known for its earthy and basic country-style dishes than its culinary sophistication.
+Close to the Belgian border, Northern France was better known for its earthy, basic country-style dishes than for its culinary sophistication.

 But things are changing, and Lille, the main city, is fast becoming a gastronomic destination with emerging talents.